-Arthur Speak, the owner of Cryptowatch (cryptowat.ch), a web platform for trading and charting cryptocurrency announced today the software has been acquired by San-Francisco based exchange Kraken.
+Arthur Speak, the owner of Cryptowatch (cryptowat.ch), a web platform for trading and charting cryptocurrency, announced today it has been acquired by San-Francisco based exchange Kraken.

 Arthur stated: “I started working on Cryptowatch as a side project in January 2014.
 It quickly grew into a tool that thousands of traders now rely on.
 After two years of developing and maintaining it alone, I started to feel like the project had outgrown me.
 I looked to team up with a company that had more resources.
 The Kraken team, whom I had previously met, was my first choice.”